-- A violation of any law defined as a sex offense in Section 168-a, Subdivision 2, of the Corrections Law of the State of New York; or any other applicable federal or state law, including, but not limited to, the Penal Law of the State of New York.
+- A violation of any law defined as a "sex offense" in § 168-a, Subdivision 2 of the Corrections Law of the State of New York; or any other applicable federal or state law, including, but not limited to, the Penal Law of the State of New York.

 - SEX OFFENSE

-- The same meaning as that term is defined in Section 168-a, Subdivision 2, of the Corrections Law of the State of New York; or any other applicable federal or state law, including, but not limited to, the Penal Law of the State of New York.
+- Shall have the same meaning as that term is defined in § 168-a, Subdivision 2 of the Corrections Law of the State of New York; or any other applicable federal or state law, including, but not limited to, the Penal Law of the State of New York.

-Any sex offender that has received a level three designation as defined under Article 6-C of the Corrections Law of the State of New York who resides in an area prescribed by this article on the effective date of this article may continue to reside and live in that same location for six months from such effective date.
-His/her continuing to reside and live in that location after that six-month period shall be deemed a violation of this article.
+Any sex offender that has received a Level 1, 2 or 3 designation as defined under Article 6-C of the Corrections Law of the State of New York who resides in an area prescribed by this article on the effective date of this article may continue to reside and live in that same location for 60 days from such effective date.
+His/her continuing to reside and live in that location after that sixty-day period shall be deemed a violation of this article.

-Failure to comply with this article shall be a violation punishable by a fine up to $1,500 and/or 15 days in jail.
-Each day the sex offender continues to reside or live in an area prescribed by this article after a conviction by the court shall be deemed a separate offense subject to the penalties set forth in this section.
+Failure to comply with this article shall be a violation punishable by a fine up to $1,500 a day and/or 15 days in jail.
+Each day the sex offender continues to reside or live in an area prescribed by this article after a conviction by the Court shall be deemed a separate offense subject to the penalties set forth in this section.

-Nothing in this article shall preclude the Town Board of the Town of Elma from seeking injunction relief from the court to enforce the provisions of this article to authorize to seek such injunction relief hereby being granted.
+Nothing in this article shall prelude the Town Board of the Town of Elma from seeking injunction relief from the court to enforce the provisions of the article to authorize to seek such injunction relief hereby being granted.